 Eating and Gaining Weight

 If your cat is crying for food and is gaining weight, then this should be a sign to you that you should feed your cat less, despite what it is trying to tell you.
 Some cats, like some people, just really like food and the more you feed them, the quicker they'll become overweight and prone to a myriad of medical issues.
 Diabetes, joint issues, cancer, and more are all more likely to occur in overweight pets.
 Most cats only require about 1/4 to 1/2 cup of dry kibble a day but this can vary depending on your cat's activity level and how many calories your cat food contains.

 If you have a female cat who has not been spayed and could have had exposure to a male cat who has not been neutered, your cat may be hungry and gaining weight because she is pregnant.
-If this is the case, make sure you are feeding a kitten formula to help provide maximum nutrition to the growing kittens inside your cat.
+If this is the case, make sure you are feeding it a kitten formula to help provide maximum nutrition to the growing kittens inside your cat.

 Eating and Losing Weight

 Cats that seem to always be hungry and never gain weight are often diagnosed with some sort of an ailment.
 These include:

-- Hyperthyroidism - Cats with an overactive thyroid gland have hyperthyroidism and it makes them always hungry.
-Simple blood tests done by your vet can diagnose a cat with this illness, but if your cat seems to always be eating and never gaining any weight, they may need medication to help their thyroid gland.
+- Hyperthyroidism: Cats with an overactive thyroid gland have hyperthyroidism and it makes them always feel hungry.
+Simple blood tests done by your vet can diagnose a cat with this illness.
+It can be treated with medication.

-- Cancer - No one wants to think about cancer, but it is a real possibility if other illnesses have been ruled out and a cat is still always hungry and not gaining any weight.
-If your veterinarian suspects cancer as the cause for your cat's hunger and weight loss, they will most likely recommend testing options.
+- Cancer: If other illnesses have been ruled out and a cat is still always hungry and not gaining any weight, cancer will be suspected.
+Your veterinarian will recommend further testing options.